ServusCarolus/tl-switch/README.md

 The issue is that Debian and friends build `sudo` to use `secure_path`.
 There are various workarounds to this issue, depending on the user's preference.
 See: https://stackoverflow.com/questions/257616/why-does-sudo-change-the-path

 When installing vanilla TL as root and using this script, one must type, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
-Otherwise, you will need to consider the common group route below or get the `sudo` context to follow the symlinks by hacking the system, as shown in the link above.
-It seems, however, that normal use works as expected.

-When using sudo, $USER will not necessarily point to root; test with:

-        sudo echo "$USER"
+Alternatives include:

+1. The least invasive route, e.g.:

+        sudo env PATH=$PATH tlmgr -gui

+2. Use the common group route below and do not use `sudo`, but set the directories to what they would have been if you did.

+Regardless of the issues above, normal use works as expected.

+Observe caution when editing files.
+For example, `sudo echo "$USER"` should point to the regular user, not root.
+That means one should avoid shortcuts like `~./` in file paths.
+One should use unambiguous, full paths.

 Although the GUI interface of `tlmgr` will not create files owned by root when run via `sudo`, one should avoid using many desktop-integrated GUI programs while running `sudo`.
 Doing so may create files owned by root in one's home directory tree.
 That can prevent user programs from saving information properly.